Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

 \subsection{RQ4: Effectiveness of Code Translation based on High-Quality Pseudocode}

 The pseudocode generated by the studied LLMs may introduce noise (e.g., incorrect or ambiguous descriptions of code intent and logic, which will be discussed in \Cref{subsec: case-study}).
 Such low-quality pseudocode can mislead code translation.
-This RQ therefore examines whether better performance can be achieved when high-quality pseudocode is provided and identifies the bottlenecks in pseudocode-based code translation.
-Specifically, \citet{pseudoeval} demonstrate that DeepSeek-R1 can help annotate human-written-like pseudocode with high accuracy and naturalness for concrete programs.
-Thus, in this RQ, we take DeepSeek-R1 as a high-quality pseudocode generator\footnote{To avoid potential data contamination of DeepSeek-R1, whose knowledge cutoff date is unknown, we only adopt it to prepare high-quality pseudocode following \citet{pseudoeval}.
-We do not include it as a translator LLM to study.}.
-Then, we evaluate the translation accuracy of the studied LLMs based on DeepSeek-R1-generated high-quality pseudocode.
+This RQ therefore examines whether better performance can be achieved when high-quality pseudocode is available, as well as identifies the bottlenecks in pseudocode-based code translation.
+Specifically, DeepSeek-R1 \cite{r1techreport} is found capable of helping annotate human-written-like pseudocode with high accuracy and naturalness for concrete programs \cite{pseudoeval}.
+Therefore, in this RQ, we take DeepSeek-R1 as a high-quality pseudocode generator\footnote{To avoid potential data contamination of DeepSeek-R1, whose knowledge cutoff date is unknown, we only adopt it to prepare high-quality pseudocode following \citet{pseudoeval}.
+We do not include it as a translator LLM to study.} and evaluate the translation accuracy of the studied LLMs based on DeepSeek-R1-generated high-quality pseudocode.
 The investigation results help indicate the potential effectiveness of pseudocode-based translation when higher-quality pseudocode is available (e.g., written by humans or generated by enhanced pseudocode generation methods).

+{ \textit{Quality Check of R1-Generated Pseudocode:} Before comparing the code translation accuracy based on different pseudocode, we verify the assumed higher quality of pseudocode generated by DeepSeek-R1 over the studied LLMs using round-trip validation, an effective method to validating quality of semantic representations like code summaries \cite{codesumroundtrip}, natural language translations \cite{roundtripnlp}, and pseudocode \cite{pseudoeval}.
+Specifically, we use each studied LLM to regenerate the original program based on the pseudocode generated by itself and DeepSeek-R1, respectively, following the prompt in \Cref{subfig: prompt-pseudocodewocode} with the original PL.
+The regeneration pass rates can indicate the pseudocode quality, since higher-quality pseudocode should better describe code intent and logic of original programs, thus facilitating regeneration.
+As shown in \Cref{table: rq4roundtripvalidate}, the pass rates based on R1-generated pseudocode are consistently higher than translator-generated pseudocode, suggesting the higher quality of R1-generated pseudocode in describing the code intent and logic of original programs. }